-The final exam is scheduled for Monday, December 16 from 18:20 to 20:20.
+The final exam is scheduled to take place on Wednesday, December 15, from 5:20 to 7:20.
+It will be given on Gradescope at that time.

-7.3 Incomplete Grades
+10.3 Incomplete Grades

 Assignments that are graded must be submitted by their due dates.
 Late assignments will not be accepted and will be given a grade of zero.
 Failure to take an exam counts as a zero grade on that exam.
 The only exceptions to these two rules are in the case that you have a legitimate, documented medical or personal emergency that prevents your timely completion of homework or sitting for an exam and have notified me in a timely manner about this emergency.
 I will schedule a make-up exam or grant a homework deadline extension only in that case.
 I do not give incomplete (IN) grades except to those students who were making progress through most of the semester and submitting assignments on time and who were unable to complete some work because of legitimate, documented medical or personal problems, and this is entirely at my discretion.